Avafly/Handcrafted-CNN/README.md

 Each layer is designed with flexible, adaptive architecture, accommodating different inputs automatically based on user-defined hyperparameters.
 You can use the various layers provided in [nn_layers](https://github.com/Avafly/Handcrafted-CNN/blob/main/nn_layers.py) to build your neural network architecture.

-This project was inspired by [assignments](https://github.com/Avafly/Homework-Project/tree/master/DeepLearning/NumPy-CNN) I worked on during my university days, with numerous optimizations made.
+This project was inspired by [assignments](https://github.com/Avafly/Homework-Project/tree/master/DeepLearning/NumPy-CNN) I worked on during my university days, with numerous optimizations and improvements made.

 ## Features